sandboxgamedev123/Bottles-Offline-Installation/README.md

 # Bottles-Offline-Installation
 An installation of Bottles for those who want to install and use the program completely offline on a fresh installation of Linux.
+MangoHud is also included as a separate package.

+The packages provided:

+Bottles 51.10
+The package includes soda-8.0-2 and wine-8.0.2.

+MangoHud 0.7.0

-Please note that this installation is assuming a fresh installation of Linux with no additional flatpaks installed.
-MangoHud is included as a separate package.
+Please note that the installation is assuming a fresh installation of Linux with no additional flatpaks installed.

 The installation was performed on a fresh installation of Linux Mint 21.2 Cinnamon x64 and was tested on two system configurations: